 So getting a few different kettlebells, some bands, and a barbell with plates could be more than enough.

 Do you want a rack or squat stand?

 Not all women want to do heavy barbell bench pressing and heavy barbell squats.
 If you do, perhaps you should consider getting a squat stand with safety arms or a full out rack.

 But we’ve found that the women we’ve coached often want to keep it simple.
-For example, they could do push-ups for chest work, single-kettlebell overhead press for their shoulders, kettlebell goblet squats for their legs, and kettlebell rows for their back.
-Then they’d have a barbell always loaded up with some plates for heavy glute bridges.
+For example, they could do push-ups for chest work, single-kettlebell overhead press for their shoulders, kettlebell goblet squats for their legs and butt, and kettlebell rows for their back.
+Then they’d have a barbell always loaded up with some plates for heavy glute bridges for a bit more isolation work.
 If they want to get a simple bench, then they could also do barbell hip thrusts.

 |Rep Fitness Kettlebell, Light, 13 pounds||34|

 |Rep Fitness Kettlebell, Heavy, 53 pounds||100|

 |General Mini-loop Resistance Bands||15|

 |Airex Balance Pad, Regular, For Barbell||65|